lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/tools.md

 Web Component Tester (WCT) is an end-to-end testing environment that supports node-style module specifiers. works with the Mocha testing framework and (optionally) the Chai assertion library.
 There are two ways to add WCT to your project:

-* [web-component-tester](https://www.npmjs.com/package/web-component-tester).
+* <a href="https://www.npmjs.com/package/web-component-tester" target="_blank" rel="noopener">web-component-tester</a>.
 Installing the full WCT package gives you Mocha and Chai, as well as some other add-ons.
-* [wct-mocha](https://www.npmjs.com/package/wct-mocha).
+* <a href="https://www.npmjs.com/package/wct-mocha" target="_blank" rel="noopener">wct-mocha</a>.
 Just the WCT client-side library.
 You'll need to install your own version of Mocha, and any other add-ons you want.

 Alternately, you can also use the Karma test runner.
-The Open Web Components recommendations includes a [Karma setup](https://open-wc.org/testing/testing-karma.html#browser-testing) that resolves module dependencies by bundling with webpack before running tests.
+The Open Web Components recommendations includes a <a href="https://open-wc.org/testing/testing-karma.html#browser-testing" target="_blank" rel="noopener">Karma setup</a> that resolves module dependencies by bundling with webpack before running tests.

 ## Build